Disciples wage spiritual warfare through right conduct, acts of love, and by proclaiming the gospel of Jesus Christ.

 the vanity of their mind.”
 Truth

-is “in Jesus,” and if we are taught by him, we must discard the “old
+is “in Jesus,” and if he is taught by him, he must discard the “old

 man” and be “renewed in the spirit of our